The Darkness Cultivates Strength Of Character

 “Persistent people are able to visualize the idea of light at the end of the tunnel when others can’t see it.” — Seth Godin

-Many people are prone to suffer from depressive states and lose hope of a way out.
+Many people suffer from depressive states and lose hope of a way out.
 In uncertainty, we must take each day as it comes.
 This practice alone draws our attention to the present moment since that is all we have.
 We gain wisdom in our darkest hour, knowing our eternal soul cannot be overshadowed.
 We ought to focus on the smallest progress in moments of despair, instead of looking to a tomorrow which may not arrive as we hope for.
 Nothing is certain, apart from this moment.
 Instead of rushing towards the exit, the smallest act forward renews our faith that light is at the end of the tunnel.
 Contained within these marginal gains lies our yesterday’s which give rise to a new tomorrow.
 The Swiss psychiatrist Carl Jung put it eloquently when he said: “As far as we can discern, the sole purpose of human existence is to kindle a light in the darkness of mere being.”
 So, how does one stay composed when ensnared in darkness?
 Have faith–nothing lasts forever.
 Even time is an illusion when immersed in the darkness of a harsh reality.
-Amid a tornado, sixty seconds can seem like an eternity, and so it is with moments of despair.
+In the midst of a tornado, sixty seconds can seem like an eternity, and so it is with moments of despair.
 Consider what the experience is trying to teach you?
 If looking down on your life’s journey from above, what adjustments would you make going forward?

 When trapped in your circumstances, try to look for the slightest respite in those untenable moments.
 The darkness invites us to practice self-compassion and nurture equanimity.
 We are called to exercise our noblest truths that lie at the heart of our being.
 Equally, to lean on others during times of suffering summons our capacity to trust we needn’t go through hardship alone.
 There is always someone by our side to help us reclaim our strength.
 Knowing this, consider an experience in your life that seems helpless.
 What is the smallest action you can take each day to deal with it?
 It might involve talking to someone, writing in your journal or crying to experience the intensity of your emotions.
 Don’t discount the power of small actions because they have the potential to heal your wounds and help you overcome pain and suffering.
 To find the light at the end of the tunnel, advance through the darkness knowing your compassioned hope for change lies around the corner.
 I invite you not to frown upon your misery, but embrace it as a doorway to inner transformation.